BoevaLab/ASAP/README.md

 asap.eval_model(experiment_name, model, eval_dataset, logs_dir, batch_size=64, use_map=False)
 ```

-Evaluates the pre-trained model on peak or whole-genome dataset.
+Evaluates the pre-trained model on the peak or whole-genome dataset.

 Args:
    * `experiment_name` (str): The name of the experiment.
 This will be used to load model checkpoints.
    * `model` (str): The model name to evaluate.
 Choose from [cnn, lstm, dcnn, convnext_cnn, convnext_lstm, convnext_dcnn, convnext_transformer].
    * `eval_dataset` (asap.dataloader.BaseDataset): The test dataset used for model evaluation.
-   * `logs_dir` (str): The directory to load model checkpoints from.
+   * `logs_dir` (str): The directory from which to load model checkpoints.
    * `batch_size` (int): The batch size for evaluation.
    * `use_map` (bool): If mappability information was used during training.